 Try to lessen your workload before going on vacation.
 It’s a great idea to come up with a strict schedule that will allow you to wrap up all your current work issues with no hurry and make up for the time you will be missing.
 The schedule must be followed to the letter day to day.
-That will give you some peace of mind leaving for your vacation.
+That will give you some peace of mind when you leave for your vacation.
 You will also avoid coming back to a stressful deluge of urgent work.

-How to minimize the stress of returning to work?
+Minimize the stress of returning to work

 Don’t forget about the weekend!
 Unfortunately, a vacation does not have a cumulative effect, so make sure not to ignore your actual weekends.
-Making the most out of your weekend will help to keep your recently replenishing energy supply intact while also adding positivity.
+Making the most out of your weekend will help to keep your recently replenished energy supply intact while also adding positivity.
 A positive energy inflow is crucial in the first weeks after returning.

 All the suggestions above are pretty simple and yet very efficient.
-You can use them to ease into your work seamlessly and without shouldering excessive pressure.
+You can use them to ease into your work seamlessly without shouldering excessive pressure.